dcposch/ethmonitor/README.md

                                         +
 ```

-## EthMonitor watches your Ethereum validators
+## Monitor your Ethereum validators

 You get an notification immediately if one of your validators is down.